xcart/xcart-docs/_pages/kb_en/users/user_management.md

 order: 95
 published: true
 ---
-User management as the whole store management in X-Cart is a prerogative of a store admin.
-To manage customers, a store admin must either be an X-Cart administrator with root access or an administrator with the permission to manage users; to manage administrators, a user must be a root administrator or an administrator with the permission to manage administrators.
+User management in X-Cart is done by the user who is either an administrator with root access or an administrator with the permission to manage users; to manage administrators, the user must be a root administrator or an administrator with the permission to manage administrators.
+More information on setting specific permissions for users is available in the section {% link "User Roles" ref_38HKdc1f %}.

-{% note info %}
-Specific permissions can be set via the **Roles** section of the Admin area (**Users** > **Roles**), see more info in {% link "User Roles" ref_38HKdc1f %}.
-{% endnote %}

 The management of users in an X-Cart based store takes place in the **Users** section of the Admin area (**Users** > **Users list**).